Tibor Slebodník

-Tibor Slebodník (born 21 September 2000) is a Slovak professional footballer who currently plays for Fortuna Liga club MFK Zemplín Michalovce as a midfielder, on loan from MŠK Žilina.
+Tibor Slebodník (born 21 September 2000) is a Slovak professional footballer who currently plays for MFK Dukla Banská Bystrica as a midfielder.

 Club career

 MŠK Žilina

 Slebodník made his Fortuna Liga debut for Žilina against ViOn Zlaté Moravce on 13 February 2021.
 He came on in the second half, replacing Miroslav Gono and he netted a goal in the 83rd minute.